mdn/content/files/en-us/web/css/margin-trim/index.md

   - : Margins are not trimmed by the container.

 - `block`
-  - : Container truncate the margins provided to the block children where they adjoin the container's edge, without affecting the margins provided to the container.
+  - : Margins provided to the block children where they adjoin the container's edges are trimmed to zero without affecting the margins provided to the container.

 - `block-start`
   - : Margins of the first block child with container's edge will be trimmed to zero.